IsakIngebrigtsen/GeoNavPCR/README.md

 ![Header](./notes/Before_and_after_PCR.png)

-# GeoNavPCR: Improving navigation with LiDAR scanners: A concept study on the use of point cloud registration to enhance and evaluate absolute accuracy
+# GeoNavPCR: Improving Navigation with LiDAR Scanners: A Concept Study on the Use of Point Cloud Registration to Enhance and Evaluate Absolute Accuracy

 ## Introduction

-This GitHub page is consisting of the code that lays the basis for the master thesis: Improving navigation with LiDAR
+This GitHub page is consisting of the program establishing the basis for the master thesis: Improving Navigation with LiDAR Scanners: A Concept Study on the Use of Point Cloud Registration to Enhance and Evaluate Absolute Accuracy

-scanners: A concept study on the use of point cloud registration to enhance and evaluate absolute accuracy
+Written by Isak Foss Ingebrigtsen May 2023

 Taken from the thesis to establish context for the code: